VadimOnix/next-image-cache-cleaner/README.md

 - **Cron Mode:**
   The tool uses [node-cron](https://www.npmjs.com/package/node-cron) to schedule periodic cache cleaning tasks.
 - **Limit Mode:**
-  It monitors the directory size and, when the configured fullness percentage is exceeded, removes the oldest files to free up space.
+  It monitors the directory size and, when the configured fullness percentage is exceeded, removes the oldest files to free up space. **Both `NICC_MAX_CAPACITY` and `NICC_FULLNESS_PERCENT` must be set as strings for this mode to work.**
 - **Watcher Mode:**
   With [Chokidar](https://www.npmjs.com/package/chokidar), the tool listens for new files in the cache directory and triggers cleanup when necessary.
 Debouncing is applied to prevent excessive cleanups.

+### Parameter Validation

+- All numeric parameters are strictly validated.
+If a value is missing, empty, or not a valid number, it will be ignored and the corresponding feature will be disabled or an error will be thrown (if required).
+- Environment variables must be provided as strings (as in real Node.js process.env).
+For example:
+  - `NICC_MAX_CAPACITY: '102400'` (not `102400`)
+  - `NICC_FULLNESS_PERCENT: '0.8'` (not `0.8`)

+If you provide an invalid value (e.g., `NICC_MAX_CAPACITY: 'not-a-number'`), it will be ignored and the tool will fall back to default behavior or throw an error if the parameter is required.

 ---